davidemecugni/CompilerMZ/README.md

 - Multi dialect support :earth_africa:
   - Create your custom dialect
   - Current dialects supported:
-    - default_dialect : a C vibe dialect
+    - default_dialect : a C vibe dialect :keyboard:
-    - zanna : an italian dialect
+    - zanna : an italian dialect :it:
-    - emilian : a dialect from Emilia-Romagna
+    - emilian : a dialect from Emilia-Romagna :spaghetti:
-    - emoji : an emoji dialect, for the brave ones
+    - emoji : an emoji dialect, for the brave ones :smiley:
   - Full support for UNICODE characters, feel free to add yours!
 - Comments :speech_balloon:
   - Single line comments